Quantifying the Energy Relaxation Rate of Quantum States Using D-Wave Device and the Discovery of Long-Lived Multiqubit States: Energy relaxation time

 \section{Energy relaxation time}

-As described in the main text, we measured the energy relaxation time with the fully connected Ising model in the longitudinal and transverse fields and also measured that of the single-qubit model.
-Here, we show the details of the energy relaxation time of the fully connected Ising model in the longitudinal and transverse field (single-qubit model) in Table. \ref{table:t1_and_hd_fully} (\ref{table:t1_and_hd_single}).
+As described in the main text, we measured the energy relaxation rate of the fully connected Ising model in the longitudinal and transverse fields as well as that of the single-qubit model.
+We define an energy relaxation time as the inverse of the energy relaxation rate.
+The details of the energy relaxation time of the fully connected Ising model in the longitudinal and transverse fields (single-qubit model) are presented in TABLE. \ref{table:t1_and_hd_fully} (\ref{table:t1_and_hd_single}).
+It is worth mentioning that the energy relaxation time of the single RF SQUID was measured in \cite{harris2008probing,harris2010experimental}.
+For the single RF SQUID, the energy relaxation time measured in our experiment is comparable with that measured in the previous results.
+However, the difference is that we measure the energy relaxation time of the excited state of multiple-qubits and compare it with that of the separable state by using the D-Wave machine, which was not done before.